aws-solutions-library-samples/guidance-for-building-a-poc-for-amazon-fsx-for-lustre/README.md

 Example: If your application required 4TiB of persistent storage capacity and requires 2,000MB/s of aggregate throughput, then:

-- You could provision a FSx for Lustre file system with 4.8TiB of Persistent-SSD storage capacity, with 500MB/s of throughput per-TiB.
-This will provide 2400MB/s of **[aggregate baseline disk throughput capability](https://docs.aws.amazon.com/fsx/latest/LustreGuide/performance.html#fsx-aggregate-perf)** (4.8TiB * 500MB/s = 2400MB/s).
+- You could provision a FSx for Lustre file system with 4.8TiB of Persistent-SSD storage capacity, with 500MB/s per-TiB of throughput capacity.
+This will provide 2400MB/s of **[aggregate baseline disk throughput capability](https://docs.aws.amazon.com/fsx/latest/LustreGuide/performance.html#fsx-aggregate-perf)** (4.8TiB * 500MB/s per-TiB storage throughput capacity = 2400MB/s).

-- Alternatively, you could provision 9.6TiB of Persistent-SSD storage capacity, with 250MB/s per-TiB throughput to achieve the same 2400MB/s of aggregate baseline disk throughput capability (9.6TiB * 250MB/s = 2400MB/s).
+- Alternatively, you could provision 9.6TiB of Persistent-SSD storage capacity, with 250MB/s per-TiB throughput capacity to achieve the same 2400MB/s of aggregate baseline disk throughput capability (9.6TiB * 250MB/s  per-TiB of throughput capacity = 2400MB/s).

-- This second configuration will provide more storage capacity and more backend OST nodes, which could provide increased performance (based on your file size and stripe count configuration)
+- This second configuration will provide more storage capacity and also more backend OST nodes that you can use to to further stripe your data across.
+This can be helpful when you have large GB size files for your workload, and can distribute the stripe of these large files across many OST nodes.

 **Note**: Use the **[AWS pricing calculator](https://calculator.aws/#/estimate)** to model the cost of different FSx storage& throughput capacity options available for your specific requirements (such as above).